mgreensmith/mgreensmith.github.com/_posts/2013-09-20-asynchronous-fun-with-celluloid-and-eventsource-part-1.md

 These days, there are lots of ways to push data in real time from a web server to a connected client.
 WebSockets, Server-Sent Events, Comet, BOSH, XMPP, and (cheating with) Flash or Java Applets are all viable ways to send push messages, with various levels of server and browser support.
 Among these tools, Server-Sent Events (SSE) is arguably one of the simplest technologies to implement when building support for server-to-client push updates.

 Sinatra has built-in support for SSE when used with a streaming-capable container such as thin (now you know why I chose it!).
-On the client side, SSE is known as EventSource and is handled with just a few lines of javascript, I'll be using jQuery because I'm not a masochist.
+On the client side, SSE is known as EventSource and is handled with just a few lines of javascript, I'll be using jQuery.
 So let's make some changes to our Sinatra app.

 We will first add a new *setting* to hold an array of connected clients, then we'll add a `get` block to the URI `/stream`.
 This URI will serve a MIME-type of *text/event-stream*.
 We store all connected clients in the `:connections` array, and we delete them when they drop their connection.